pic-protocol/pic-spec/draft/0.1/pic-spec.md

 1. **Formal Model**: Causal invariants and execution semantics that MUST hold for any execution to be considered PIC-compliant
 2. **Architecture and Components**: Reference architecture defining the separation between untrusted execution (Executors) and trusted validation (CAT/Trust Plane)
-3. **Implementation Considerations**: Deployment patterns, integration strategies, and performance trade-offs for practical adoption
+3. **Deployment and Adoption Considerations**: Deployment patterns, integration strategies, and performance trade-offs for practical adoption

 The PIC Model establishes a foundational execution model that eliminates confused deputy conditions by construction.
 While the specification provides reference architecture and implementation guidance, it does not mandate specific protocol encodings, wire formats, or cryptographic primitives.
 These are defined in separate PIC Protocol specifications.

 **Normative vs. Informative**:

 - Sections 1-3 define **normative** requirements (terminology, architecture, invariants)
-- Sections 4-5 provide **informative** guidance (data model examples, implementation considerations)
+- Sections 4-5 provide **informative** guidance (data model examples, deployment and adoption considerations)
 - Appendices provide **informative** context (authorship, references)

 ### 1.2 Normative Language